wryfi/burl/README.rst

 Implementation
 ==============

+``burl`` implements a URL shortening service by allowing authenticated users to create a brief URL pointing to any other URL.
+When the brief URL is requested from ``burl``, it returns a redirect to the original URL.

 ``burl`` uses `hashids <https://hashids.org/>`_ for automatically generated brief URLs.
 Each auto-generated BURL is created using a random salt and a random number passed into the hashids library.
 This value is then stored in the database.
-The random BURLs generated in this manner should be difficult to reverse engineer.
+The random BURLs generated in this manner should be sufficiently difficult to reverse engineer.

 Requirements